The Veterinary Assistant diploma program provides the opportunity for students to pursue an 8-week field placement for hands-on experience.

 *Employment Rate based on 2018 contactable Eastern graduates employed in a related field.

-NOC Code: 6563, 1411 - **Wage data based on NOC Code 6563 and rounded down to the nearest dollar, based on New Brunswick data.
+NOC Code: 6563, 1411 - **Wage data based on NOC Code 6563 and rounded down to the nearest dollar based on New Brunswick data.
+Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated in July, 2021.
+Last updated in July 2021.

 Do you want to pursue a career helping animals?
 The Veterinary Assistant program at Eastern College combine hands-on clinical experience with administrative support training to prepare you for a role in the world of veterinary care.
 Whether providing clinical assistance or handling client communication, graduates from this program are essential to the operation of every veterinary clinic.